$ £ ¥

 And therein lies a problem.
 If you were to put all the various pivot point calculations on a single chart, you would be paralyzed by indecision.
 Which one is “correct”?
 Well, all of them and none of them.
 There is no single right answer — there is just the calculation methodology that syncs with your risk appetite and degree of discipline.
 For example, the DeMark version would have you going short at a higher level (1.37418) than the classic “floor” version (1.36857 for S1).

 How do you choose?
 Pivot points should be used in conjunction with other indicators that suit your trading style.
-If we add MACD to the classic pivot point chart, for example, we get a sell signal on the date the price breaks the pivot point itself.
+If we add MACD to the classic pivot point chart, for example, we get a sell signal two days after the price breaks the pivot point itself.
 See the next figure below.
-You could use that breakout for an initial entry and the breakout of S1 to scale into to a bigger position.
+You could use that breakout for an initial entry and the breakout of S1 and S2 to scale into a bigger position.
+After the price reverses its movement, the MACD sends a buy signal on exactly the same day as the price breakes above the pivot point itself.

 Pivot points with MACD